PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 | t_users	       | name_with_prn	  | `<skip>`         |

 Use `/TableFilterList` or `/TableNameFilter` to specify a table name (or comma separated list of names) to restrict table export operations.
-* This is useful for exporting the data from just a single table
+* This is useful for exporting the data from just a single table (or a few tables)
 * This parameter does not support reading names from a file; it only supports actual table names
+* If a file was defined via the `/DataTables` parameter, the list of tables loaded from that file will be filtered by this list (matching both SourceTableName and TargetTableName)

+Use `/SchemaSkipList` to specify a schema name (or comma separated list of names) of schema to skip
+* This is useful if using partitioned tables

 Use `/DateFilter` or `/TableDataDateFilter` to define a tab-delimited text file that defines date filters to use when exporting data from tables.
 * The data file will include the start date in the name, for example: `mc.t_log_entries_Data_Since_2020-01-01.sql`